opensearch-project/documentation-website/_opensearch/search/autocomplete.md

 }
 ```

-After you index a document, OpenSearch automatically creates and stores its n-grams and an edge n-grams.
-For example, consider a string `that is the question`.
+After you index a document, OpenSearch automatically creates and stores its n-grams and edge n-grams.
+For example, consider the string `that is the question`.
 First, it is split into terms using the standard analyzer, and the terms are stored in the `text_entry` field:

 ```json
 [